Seren-Hughes/boops-and-snoots-rescue/TESTING.md

 ![Error addEventListener](assets/media/addeventlistener-error.png)

-- **Cause** This happened because my JavaScript was trying to attach an event listener to an element before it existed in the DOM.
+- **Cause:** This happened because my JavaScript was trying to attach an event listener to an element before it existed in the DOM.
 - **Fix:** I wrapped my script inside a `DOMContentLoaded` event to ensure it runs only after the page has fully loaded.
 Even though my script was already placed before `</body>`, this extra safeguard ensured there were no timing issues.